NovaBACKUP Data Protection Blog

 VM-Replication-2

-Let's take a deep dive into one of the facets of virtual machine protection called virtual machine replication and what it can do for a business.
+Let's take a deep dive into one of the facets of virtual machine protection called virtual machine replication (also called virtual replication) and what it can do for a business.
 The first question that may come to mind is, “what is virtual machine replication?”
 On a very simple level, virtual machine replication (VM replication) is a type of VM protection that takes a copy of the VM as it is right now and copies it to another VM.
 Whether that VM is on the same host, different local host, or even a remote host, it all really depends on what you want to do.
 If you would like more information on why to go virtual in the first place, check out my post Why Should I Look at Virtualization for My Small Business?

-Different Types of Virtual Machine Replication
+Different Types of Virtual Replication

 There are several different types of VM replication that give you different restore points, including a near real-time VM replication option that immediately copies the data as it is being written to the VM - giving you a very close to exact copy of the VM in near real-time.
 There is also a more point-in-time replication option that occurs on a scheduled basis.
 For example, if you replicate your VM once an hour, you can either have it automatically start when the protected VM fails, or manually start when you want it to be turned on.

-In the small business world I have seen very few instances where a real-time type of VM replication makes sense in the terms of the amount of hardware, bandwidth, and cost of software that’s required to do near real-time VM replication.
+In the small business world, I have seen very few instances where a real-time type of VM replication makes sense in terms of the amount of hardware, bandwidth, and cost of software that’s required to do near real-time VM replication.
 I suggest that small businesses interested in implementing VM replication (in order to have a business continuity/disaster recovery plan), stick with the type of VM replication that does more of a point-in-time snapshot and replication.
-The number of snapshots that are needed per day really depend upon the business case.
+The number of snapshots that are needed per day really depends upon the business case.

 replication